 This concludes the proof. \end{proof}

-Finally, we give proof of \cref{corrcontinuous} now follows by the eigenvalue bounds presented in section \ref{NystromMatrices}, and taking expectation/union bounds. \begin{proof}[Proof of \cref{corrcontinuous}] Both the $m$-DPP and RLS sampling case, are upper bounded upto a multiplicative constant, by the term
+Finally, we give the proof of \cref{corrcontinuous}, which now follows from the eigenvalue bounds by taking expectation and union bounds. \begin{proof}[Proof of \cref{corrcontinuous}] We have observed so far that both the $m$-DPP and RLS sampling cases are upper bounded up to a multiplicative constant by the term

 as a function of $m$.
 By the identity \cref{eigdecay}, we have